colingillette/url-shortener/README.md

 - [ ] Optional require password for redirect
   - [ ] Admin Configuration Endpoint
 - [ ] Upgrade Admin validation for real inputs
+- [ ] Link expiration and expiration job
 - [ ] Generate short URL if one is not provided
 - [ ] Save state on app shutdown in H2
 - [ ] MySql database connection